AlcedoAttis/PostImage/Readme.md

-This is a simple flask project made to explore how to host/show/download images which are generated using a lot of userdriven data without the need of encoding the data into an image URL. most critical code for Post found on [TiM](https://thisinterestsme.com/load-image-as-blob-jquery/) Jquery from Google, Jquery.redirect from [mgalante](https://github.com/mgalante/jquery.redirect)
+This is a simple flask project made to explore how to host/show/download images which are generated using a lot of userdriven data without the need of encoding the data into an image URL.
+Critical code for Post found on [TiM](https://thisinterestsme.com/load-image-as-blob-jquery/)
+Jquery from Google, Jquery.redirect from [mgalante](https://github.com/mgalante/jquery.redirect)

 # Preface